AndrewEllis93/Print-Tuning-Guide/articles/pressure_linear_advance/pattern_method.md

 In this example, I would choose around 0.04 (in green).

+*Right click the image and select "Open image in new tab" (or your browser's equivalent) to zoom in*

 ![](./images/pattern_method/pattern-annotated.jpg)

 I find I get the best real prints when I lean toward **higher** values.